 - My dog had good traction on the ice and snow.

 - Ultra Paws stands behind their products.

-- There was wear and tear after just 4 walks.
+- There were signs of wear and tear after just 4 walks.

 - Have to buy a separate product (Shoe Goo), to extend the life of the boots.